 Schedule a consultation.

-For immediate help, please schedule a one-hour confidential consultation with one of our experienced attorneys via Skype, telephone, or in-person at one of our three office locations: Virginia Beach, Newport News, or Chesapeake by calling 757-425-5200.
+For immediate help, please schedule a confidential consultation with one of our experienced attorneys via Skype, telephone, or in-person at one of our three office locations: Virginia Beach, Newport News, or Chesapeake by calling 757-425-5200.

 Check out our books.

 If you’re not ready to come in for a consultation now, consider requesting a free copy of one of our three e-books.
 These guidebooks will give you pointers, help you understand the divorce process, and let you know what to expect if you do go forward with a divorce or custody case.
 Remember: Knowledge is power!

 In addition to our books, we offer live and recorded divorce seminars entitled “What Women Need to Know About Divorce.”

 Our custody seminar, “Custody Bootcamp for Moms,” is an intense, six-hour long program, designed to help moms who will be representing themselves in their custody cases.
 At Custody Bootcamp, we specifically teach moms exactly what they need to know to prepare and present their cases to the court.

 We also have a “Design Your Divorce” DIY membership site for savvy do-it-yourselfers who want to handle their divorces without an attorney.
 Learn more about do-it-yourself divorce in Virginia.

 Explore our site.
 Read our blogs for helpful tips and answers to the questions women ask us most.
 Register for a seminar or sign up for a free book.

 Or, if you don’t know what you want to do yet, but want to keep in touch with us and have some fun with the amazing women in our community, click on the Girls Night Out button to see what our next adventure will be.
 You are welcome to come – and bring a friend.
 You don’t have to be a client, or even a potential client.
 This is all about having a little bit of fun.